Xinhua News Agency: Internal media

-The CCP's internal media system, in which certain journals (neican) are published exclusively for government and party officials, provides information and analysis which are not available to the public.
+The CCP's internal media system, in which certain reports (called neican and often translated as "Internal Reference") are published exclusively for government and party officials, provides information and analysis which are not available to the public.
 Xinhua produces reports for these internal journals that contain information that the CCP considers too sensitive for public consumption and can pertain to subjects for security and intelligence purposes.
+Xinhua has produced neican for CCP officials at the prefectural level and above.

 Xinhua maintains a traditional intelligence gathering function and its reporters file certain internal reports to the CCP leadership from secure rooms in some Chinese embassies.
 Informed observers note that journalists generally like to write for the internal publications because they can write less polemical and more comprehensive stories without making the omissions of unwelcome details commonly made in the media directed to the general public.
 The internal reports, written from a large number of countries, typically consist of in-depth analyses of international situations and domestic attitudes towards regional issues and perceptions of China.

 The Chinese government's internal media publication system follows a strict hierarchical pattern designed to facilitate party control.
 A publication called Reference News—which includes translated articles from abroad as well as news and commentary by Xinhua reporters—is delivered by Xinhua personnel, rather than by the national mail system, to officials at the working level and above.
-A three-to-ten-page report called Internal Reference (Neibu Cankao) is distributed to officials at the ministerial level and higher.
+Reports called Internal Reference (Neibu Cankao) is distributed to officials at the ministerial level and higher.
 One example was the first reports on the SARS outbreak by Xinhua which only government officials were allowed to see.
 The most classified Xinhua internal reports are issued to the top dozen or so party and government officials.